Stephen Hawking and God

-Even before it’s official publication on 9th September 2010, Stephen Hawking’s latest book The Grand Design (co-authored with Leonard Mlodinow, Bantam Press, 9 Sep 2010) has received enormous newspaper, radio, TV and internet coverage for his claim that modern physics shows we do not require a Creator God.
+Even before its official publication on 9 September 2010, Stephen Hawking’s book The Grand Design (co-authored with Leonard Mlodinow, Bantam Press, 9 Sep 2010) received enormous newspaper, radio, TV and internet coverage for his claim that modern physics shows we do not require a Creator God.
 In what he describes as a “sequel” to A Brief History of Time in which he attempts “to answer the Ultimate Question of Life, the Universe and Everything”, he writes:

 “Because there is a law such as gravity, the universe can and will create itself from nothing.
 Spontaneous creation is the reason there is something rather than nothing, why the universe exists, why we exist.
 It is not necessary to invoke God to light the blue touchpaper and set the universe going.”